Code-Institute-Submissions/stiofanEimeid-routeRep2.0/README.md

 ### Code

-- The SVG mouse found at the top of the site was initially found on page one, entry no. 3 of this [css animations page](https://www.creativebloq.com/inspiration/css-animation-examples) which displayed code this codepen: [SVG mouse](https://codepen.io/matchboxhero/pen/gGdJYo "SVG mouse").
+- The SVG mouse found at the top of the site was initially found on page one, entry no. 3 of this [css animations page](https://www.creativebloq.com/inspiration/css-animation-examples) which displayed code from this codepen: [SVG mouse](https://codepen.io/matchboxhero/pen/gGdJYo "SVG mouse").
 Minor changes were made in relation to positioning on the page.

 - The planning section’s map functionality was modelled after the code contained in the [Google Maps API documentation](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch), specifically an example about how to search for hotels by selecting a country and a city.
 It was modified to include searches for places of interest and places to dine.
 Changes were also made to allow users to push results to a list.